nemu69/libft/README.md

 - `strdup`

-# II.3 Part 2 - Fonctions supplémentaires
+# II.3 Part 2 -  Additional functions

 In this second part, you must code a set of functions that are either not included in the libc, or included in a different form.
 Some of these functions can be useful to write Part